wangyxxjtu/AINet-Superpixel/README.md

 ## 📝 Results:

-The video results of our AINet (the videos are from Youtube, not included in the training set):
+-The video results of our AINet (the videos are from Youtube, not included in the training set):
 <p align="center">
 <img src=./framework/ball_final_cut.gif width="1300" height="280" />
 </p>